Raoool/Raoool/README.md

 ## Education

-My academic journey has led me to pursue a Master's degree in Electrical Engineering at South Dakota State University (SDSU) with an anticipated graduation date in December 2023.
-My academic focus encompasses a diverse range of fields, including *Image Processing, Remote Sensing, Geospatial Analysis, GIS (Geographic Information Systems), Medical Imaging, Phenology, and Data Analysis*.
+My academic journey has led me to pursue a Master's degree in Electrical Engineering at South Dakota State University (SDSU).
+My academic focus encompasses a diverse range of fields, including *Satellite Image Processing, Remote Sensing, Geospatial Analysis, GIS (Geographic Information Systems), Medical Imaging, Phenology, and Data Analysis*.
 Through my time at SDSU, I have engaged in rigorous coursework and valuable hands-on experiences, which have allowed me to develop a comprehensive skill set in advanced image processing, remote sensing engineering, optical sensors, and digital image processing.

 ## Skills